Enhanced sampling methods for molecular dynamics simulations: Useful notions and notations

 This means that the move always occurs if the energy is lowered (probability is increased), and sometimes occurs if the energy is higher, with the probability given in Equation~\ref{eq:bal}.
-In order for this to preserve the underlying Boltzmann distribution, proposals must be made in a symmetric way, such that the the probability of proposing $\vx$ when at $\vx^\prime$ is the same as the probability of proposing $\vx^\prime$ when at $\vx$.
+In order for this to preserve the underlying Boltzmann distribution, proposals must be made in a symmetric way, such that the probability of being at $\vx^\prime$ and proposing $\vx$ is the same as being in $\vx$ and proposing $\vx^\prime$.
 This is satisfied by simple rules like translating or rotating particles a symmetric amount from the current position, but care must be taken for more complex coordinate transformations like torsional displacement volume changes, or polymer chain moves~\cite{Siepmann_mp_1992}.
 It is in fact possible to choose new states with asymmetric or biased probabilities if those biases and asymmetries are properly accounted for; this generalization is called a \emph{Metropolis-Hastings} step~\cite{Hastings_biometrika_1970}.

-In addition, the Metropolis (or Metropolis-Hastings algorithms), can also be used to propose new parameters, such as a change in the temperature of the system, or a change in the potential energy of the system.
-Because the free energy of the system will change when a parameter of the system is changed, then other correction factors must be included.
+In addition, the Metropolis (or Metropolis-Hastings algorithms), can also be used to propose new parameters, such as a change in the temperature of the system, or a change in the potential energy of the system governed by an auxiliary paramter $\lambda$: